Tearful Biden meets priest in Ireland who gave son last rites

 "He laughed, he cried and it just kind of hit the man.
 You could just see how deeply it all felt and meant to him.
 It was an extraordinary afternoon."

+"He was delighted to see me and I was delighted to see him.
+He gave me a big hug.
+Hunter gave me a big hug.
+It was like a reunion," O'Grady told Irish state broadcaster RTE.

+"His faith sustained him in the past at that difficult time and still does," O'Grady said.
+"I said to him he has challenges coming up and he said he has."

-Biden, who is wrapping up a three-day trip to Ireland, later visited a nearby County Mayo hospice where he broke ground at its construction in 2017.
+Biden, who is wrapping up a three-day trip to Ireland, later visited a nearby County Mayo hospice where he broke ground ahead of its construction in 2017.
 A plaque on the ground at the entrance to the hospice is dedicated to Beau Biden.

-The president, a devout Catholic, took a moment to look at the plaque before entering the hospice to meet the staff.
+The president, a devout Catholic, took a moment to pause and inspect the plaque with his family before entering the hospice to meet the staff.

 ((padraic.halpin@thomsonreuters.com; +353 1 500 1504; Reuters Messaging: padraic.halpin.thomsonreuters.com@reuters.net))